 CU‑I2I Grants support college-university collaborations working with the business sector to realize successful commercialization.
 Direct project costs are shared by the company partner(s) and the CCI Program.
 Projects may span up to three years in duration.

-All proposals require evidence of strong partnerships with firms, detailed planning, sound budget justification, and a clarity and focus of research objectives, and must clearly spell out the underlying assumptions, intended approaches, milestones and deliverables.
+All proposals require evidence of strong partnerships with firms, close collaboration between academic institutions, detailed planning, sound budget justification, and a clarity and focus of research objectives, and must clearly spell out the underlying assumptions, intended approaches, milestones and deliverables.

 CU‑I2I Grants are intended to support college and university participation in the improvement or extension of existing company technology or commercial products, processes and/or services.
-Commercialization projects that seek to deliver new products, processes or services based on academic background intellectual property should seek support from NSERC’s Idea to Innovation Grants or CIHR’s Proof of Principle program.
+Commercialization projects that seek to deliver new products, processes or services based on intellectual property developed in academia should seek support from NSERC’s Idea to Innovation Grants or CIHR’s Proof of Principle program.

 CU‑I2I Grants can be up to $250,000 per year for both the college and university participants combined.
-The maximum grant for either participant is $125,000.
+The maximum grant for either participant is $125,000 per year.
 Company partner contributions can be matched at a maximum level of 1:1 for both the college and university participants (e.g., if the company partner contribution is $100,000, NSERC will leverage this contribution with a maximum of $100,000 for the college participants and $100,000 for the university participants).
-The leverage ratio cannot exceed 1:1 for either institution, and the award amounts to the institutions do not have to be equal.
-Distribution of funds may vary from year to year.
+The leverage ratio cannot exceed 1:1 for either institution, the award amounts to the institutions do not have to be equal and distribution of funds may vary from year to year.
+See the Form 103 CU-I2I Application Instructions for more details.

-Year-to-year funding profiles may change due to the progress of the project and the associated activities that are engaged by each of the institutional applicants.
+Year-to-year funding profiles may change due to the progress of the project and the associated activities in which each of the institutions engages.
 For example, one institution may receive the majority of funding in early years for technology development, while the other institution may receive greater amounts in later years for technology transfer activities.

 NSERC will recognize only those in-kind contributions that are fully documented and considered essential to carry out the work outlined in the proposal.
 For a full discussion of the eligibility and value of in-kind contributions, refer to the Guidelines on Eligibility and Value of In-Kind Contributions section of the Guidelines for Organizations Participating in the College and Community Innovation Program.

-Cash contributed before the proposal is submitted may be used to start the project, but NSERC will not recognize company funds spent more than three months prior to the submission date of the application.
+Cash contributed by the partner(s) before the proposal is submitted may be used to start the project, but NSERC will not recognize company funds spent more than three months prior to the submission date of the application.
 CU‑I2I Grant funds cannot be applied to expenses incurred prior to the project’s approval.

 NSERC must receive the application by the deadline date.
 Applications must be submitted using an Application for a Grant Form (Form 103), a Personal Data Form (Form 103CV or Form 100), and an Information Required from Organizations Participating in Research Partnerships Programs Form (Form 183A).
 An application must include at least one eligible college and one eligible university, as well as an eligible supporting company.
 Full instructions for the applicants and their company partner(s) for completing the forms and the on-line submission are found on NSERC's On-line Services page.